-When an unlawful search and seizure occurs, only persons with "standing" may take advantage of the exclusionary rule.
-Generally, standing exists based on the following factors:

-- The defendant has a property interest in the thing seized or the place searched; - He has a right to exclude others from the thing seized or the place searched; - He exhibited a subjective expectation that the item would remain free from governmental intrusion; and - He took normal precautions to maintain privacy in the item.
+Legal Standard When an unlawful search and seizure occurs, only pers 'standing' may take advantage of the exclusionary rule.
+Gestanding exists based on the following factors: The defendant has a property interest in the thin or the place searched; g seized He has a right to exclude others from the thing s the place searched; seized o He exhibited a subjective expectation that the ite remain free from governmental intrusion; and m would ☐ He took normal precautions to maintain privacy in the item.

-These cases represent binding authority from New York, the 2nd Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Massachusetts, the 1st Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.